CognitiveScale/cortex-python/README.md

 1. Create and push an alpha release:
     ```
-    > make dev.push TAG=1
+    > make dev.push
     ```
-    Where `TAG` is the alpha version number.
     This will build an alpha-tagged package.
 2. Merge `develop` to `staging` branch:
     ```
     > make stage